narlock/UsefulItems/README.md

 ### Extended Crafting

 Previously unobtainable items can be crafted.
 The user will use the `/craft` command followed by the name of the item.
-- `doublestoneslab` will craft a Double Stone Slab, where the recipe is 2 Stone Slabs and 1 Clay.
-Note: Double Stone Slabs, when crafted, will also break as a Double Stone Slab with any Pickaxe.
-Breaking one with a Gold Pickaxe will break it into two Stone Slabs (you will not get the Clay back!)
+- `doublestoneslab` will craft a Double Stone Slab, where the recipe is 2 Stone Slabs and 1 Clay Ball.
 - `sponge` will craft a Sponge Block, where the recipe is 2 Yellow Wool, 2 Clay Blocks, a Water Bucket, and 4 Slimeballs (intentionally expensive!)
 - `mossycobble` will craft Mossy Cobblestone, where the user can craft 4 blocks minimum at a time, where the recipe is 4 Cobblestone, 2 Leaf Blocks, and 2 Slimeballs.
 - `fire` will craft Fire, where the recipe is 3 gunpowder, 3 Netherrack, 2 Glowstone Dust, and 1 Flint (Allows Chainmail Armor to be craftable!)